 We offer a wide variety of clubs and activities to allow students the opportunity to learn new skills, explore new interests and develop their talents.
 These include a choir, orchestra and big band in the field of music, a wide variety of sports including sport climbing and horse-riding as well as debating, the Model United Nations and the outdoor activities focussed Hong Kong Award for Young People.
 Whilst the school offers a range of activities, a pleasing trend has been the increasing eagerness of the students to initiate and organise their own contributions to our programme, allowing them to share their skills with their peers, whilst gaining valuable experience in organisation and leadership.

-Our Community Service Programme is thriving under the umbrella of the Community Involvement Group – a student run organisation that co-ordinates the many different fund-raising and service groups within the school.
-Our students work with organisations such as Christian Action, Orbis, Room to Read, Caritas, etc. and they have been involved in teaching in local schools, working with refugees and fund-raising, amongst many other initiatives.
+Our Community Service Programme is thriving under the umbrella of the Global Initiatives Group – a student run organisation that co-ordinates the many different fund-raising and service groups within the school.
+Our students work with organisations such as Operation Smile and United World Schools and they have been involved in teaching in local schools, working with refugees and fund-raising, amongst many other initiatives.

-During this week in the autumn term, normal school is put on hold as the students embark on a programme of activities designed to stretch and challenge our students.
+During this week in the Autumn term, normal school is put on hold as the students embark on a programme of activities designed to stretch and challenge our students.
 For our junior years this involves residential camps in Hong Kong, China and Germany, as well as the opportunity to try out a variety of new sports and skills that would not normally form part of the curriculum.
-Year 10 sees the students travel to Sabah in Malaysia, where they claim Mt Kinabalu, SE Asia’s highest peak.
 In the senior years students have the opportunity to spend a week as a camp prefect for our junior students, or to join one of a variety of overseas trips.
-These trips are designed to introduce the students to a range of new environments and cultures and to give them opportunities to engage in service activities such the Schools to Schools project in Northern Thailand or to take on challenges such as trekking to the summit of Mt Kilimanjaro in Tanzania.
+These trips are designed to introduce the students to a range of new environments and cultures and to give them opportunities to engage in service activities such the Schools to Schools project in Northern Thailand or to take on challenges such as trekking to the summit of Mt Fuji in Japan.
 Each of the activities within the Discovery Week Programme helps to develop life-skills such as teamwork, organisation and independence.
 Whilst these are the aims, the rewards of Discovery Week come in the very obvious enjoyment of the students as they interact happily with their peers and help each other to rise to each new challenge.

 Each year our students perform very strongly in the Public Examinations.
-In recent years over 99% of our I/GCSE grades have been at grade C or above and over half of the results are awarded an A* (61.8% in 2012).
-At AS and A level, pass rates are similarly high.
-In 2012, 58.1% achieved an A at AS level .
-At A level 38.3% achieved the highest grade of A* and 67.5% were at A* or A.
+In recent years over 99% of our I/GCSE grades have been at grade C or above and well over half of the results are awarded an A* (70% in 2016).
+In the International Baccalaureate Diploma, average scores are typically 40 points or more (40.4 in 2016) with over 95% gaining a score of 35 points or above.

 Virtually all of our graduates go on to tertiary education, with the majority opting to study in leading universities in the UK and US.
 Our Careers Department is well resourced and provides our students with advice on which universities to apply to, help in writing their personal statement and essays, as well as how to complete the necessary application forms.
 We arrange a programme of visitors from the universities and prepare comprehensive references to support our students.
 To further facilitate applications to the US, we an SAT centre, to ensure that our students can sit these important examinations in the familiar surroundings of their own school.